Murgueros

 Leaving the horror not too far behind

-That, even though it was night, was packed
+That, though it didn’t run at night, was packed

 In dark coats and shabby clothes